Gamergate: Zoë Quinn and Depression Quest

 In 2013, Zoë Quinn, an independent game developer, released Depression Quest, a text-focused game designed to convey the experience of depression through a series of fictional scenarios, based in part on Quinn's own experience with the illness.
-The game received positive reviews in the gaming media, but faced backlash online from gamers who disliked its departure from typical game formats emphasizing violence and skill and who opposed "political" intrusions into gamer culture.
+The game received positive reviews in the gaming media and from mental health professionals, but faced backlash online from gamers who disliked its departure from typical game formats emphasizing violence and skill and who opposed "political" intrusions into gamer culture.
 Quinn was subjected to several months of harassment after its release, including rape and death threats.
-Quinn documented the harassment they received and spoke openly to the media about it, which led to even more intense abuse against them, including the posting of their home address online.
-They ultimately fled their house out of fear for their safety.
+Quinn documented the harassment they received and spoke openly to the media about it, which led to more pronounced abuse against them such as the posting of their home address online.
+They cancelled future public appearances and ultimately fled their house out of fear for their safety.

 The controversies and events that would come to be known as Gamergate began in August 2014 as a personal attack on Quinn, incited by a blog post by Quinn's former boyfriend, Eron Gjoni.
 Called "The Zoe Post", it was a lengthy, detailed account of their relationship and breakup that included copies of personal chat logs, emails, and text messages.
-The blog falsely implied that Quinn received a favorable review of Depression Quest in exchange for their sexual relationship with Nathan Grayson, a reporter for the gaming websites Kotaku and Rock Paper Shotgun.
+The blog falsely implied that Quinn received a favorable review of Depression Quest in exchange for a sexual relationship with Nathan Grayson, a reporter for the gaming websites Kotaku and Rock Paper Shotgun.
 Gjoni later said that he had "no evidence" of a sexual conflict of interest on Quinn's part.
 Grayson never actually reviewed any of Quinn's games, and his only Kotaku article mentioning them was published before their relationship began.
 Nonetheless, as reported by The Daily Dot, gamers online used Gjoni's blog to accuse Quinn, without evidence, of trading sex for professional advancement.
 A link to the blog was posted to 4chan, where many users had previously been highly critical of Depression Quest, which led to renewed attacks on Quinn.

 After Gjoni's blog post, Quinn and their family were subjected to a virulent and often misogynistic harassment campaign.
-Online attackers of Quinn at first used the label "Quinnspiracy", later adopting the hashtag "#Gamergate" after it was coined by the actor Adam Baldwin, whose nearly 190,000 Twitter followers helped the spread of the hashtag.
-Harassment of Gamergate targets was coordinated via Internet Relay Chat (IRC), spreading rapidly over imageboards and forums like 4chan and Reddit.
+Online attackers of Quinn at first used the label "Quinnspiracy", later adopting the hashtag "#Gamergate" after it was coined by the actor Adam Baldwin on August 27, 2014, whose nearly 190,000 Twitter followers helped the spread of the hashtag.
+Right-wing journalist Milo Yiannopoulos popularized the hashtag on Breitbart News, becoming one of the most prominent voices of Gamergate and the antifeminist movement more broadly.
+Harassment of Gamergate targets was coordinated via IRC, spreading rapidly over imageboards and forums like 4chan and Reddit.